haproxy/haproxy/doc/lua-api/index.rst

   :param string value: The header value.
   :see: :js:func:`HTTP.res_set_header`

-  This function does the same work as the folowwing code:
+  This function does the same work as the following code:

 .. code-block:: lua